We work with more than 300 partners to bring you better travel deals

 It has been Canada’s Cultural Capital and its legendary hockey team, the Oilers, has collected numerous Stanley Cups.

 Edmonton’s greenness is legendary too.
 A green belt runs through the city and there are hundreds of kilometres of trails for walking, running, cycling and rollerblading.
-In the winter months, chances to skate, go cross-country skiing or downhill skiing, are all just minutes of downtown.
+In the winter months, chances to skate, go cross-country skiing or downhill skiing, are all just minutes from the city centre.

 Edmonton has a temperate climate.
-November to mid-March are snowy; temperatures average -15 degrees Celsius.
-June through August are dry and sunny with average temperatures of 17 degrees.
+November to mid-March is snowy; temperatures average -15 degrees Celsius.
+June through August is dry and sunny with average temperatures of 17 degrees.
 The summer solstice (June 21) is a long, bright day – more than 17 hours.

-When your cheap flight to Edmonton arrives, you can get into the city’s centre quickly and easily by hopping on the Sky Shuttle Bus.
+When your flight to Edmonton arrives, you can get into the city’s centre quickly and easily by hopping on the Sky Shuttle Bus.
 You can also take a taxi into town.
-Once downtown you can use the Light Rail Transit (LRT) or buses.
-Save some money by buying a day pass or ride the rails for free downtown.
+Edmonton International Airport (YEG) is located 16 miles southwest of Edmonton’s city centre.